f0rtify/TwitPort/README.md

 # Known bugs

-Visiting the page of someone who is suspended automatically starts tool
+Visiting the page of someone who is suspended automatically starts tool (fixing)

-Opening TwitPort in Winrar causes a crash in some versions (fixing)
+Opening TwitPort in Winrar causes a crash in some versions (solved)

-Random crashes on Chromium OS
+Random crashes on Chromium OS (solved.
+Some twitter extensions conflict causing crash)

 # News